caitreid/more-please_frontend/README.md

 ---

 ## Technologies
-Python/Django Backend for speed of development, React Frontend for automatic rendering of styled components.
-SASS because it makes everything better.
+* Python/Django Backend for speed of development
+* React Frontend for automatic rendering of styled components
+* SASS because it makes everything better.